ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 `value` (string):
 : The value of the access token as a
     string.
 The value is opaque to the client instance.
-The value SHOULD be limited to ASCII characters to facilitate transmission over HTTP headers within other protocols without requiring additional encoding.
+The value MUST be limited to the `token86` character set defined in {{RFC9110}} to facilitate transmission over HTTP headers and within other protocols without requiring additional encoding.
     REQUIRED.

 `label` (string):